babar-raza/package-descriptions/groupdocs.com/nuget/GroupDocs.Editor for .NET.md

 - Open any supported format file in HTML format and save to disk.
 - Fetch HTML markup from DB or remote storage.

-## New Features in Version 20.3
+## New Features in Version 20.4

-- Ability to extract fonts from the user folder in Windows 10.
-- New boolean flag named `ExtractOnlyUsedFont` is added to the `WordProcessingEditOptions` class.
-Setting this flag to true excludes the fonts which are not directly applied to textual content in the document.
+- Ability to insert edited slide into existing presentation with substitution or injection by index.
+- Support of paginal mode in backward HTML-to-PDF converter.
+- Support of TIFF images.

-## Enhancements in Version 20.3
+## Enhancements in Version 20.4

-- Supports new HTML elements: *COLGROUP*, *SECTION*, *OPTGROUP*, *BDI*, *BDO*, *CAPTION*, *ARTICLE*, and *WBR*.
+- Support for repeat table header in HTML and backward converter.
+- Support for ActiveX checkbox.

-For the detailed notes, please visit [GroupDocs.Editor for .NET 20.3 Release Notes](https://docs.groupdocs.com/display/editornet/GroupDocs.Editor+for+.NET+20.3+Release+Notes).
+For the detailed notes, please visit [GroupDocs.Editor for .NET 20.4 Release Notes](https://docs.groupdocs.com/display/editornet/GroupDocs.Editor+for+.NET+20.4+Release+Notes).

 ## Editable File Formats